geerlingguy/packer-ubuntu-1804/README.md

 ### Skip upload to Vagrant Cloud

-If you do not care to push your box to Vagrant Cloud, you can just remove the `vagrant-cloud` post-processor from the end of the Packer configuration file `ubuntu1804.json`.
-Further, since user variables `username` and you need not specify a `version` value on the Packer command line.
+If you do not care to push your box to Vagrant Cloud, edit the Packer configuration file `ubuntu1804.json`:

+* Remove the `vagrant-cloud` post-processor from the end of the file
+* Remove the user `variables` section at the beginning of the file, so that you need not set the variables on the command line

 Then, change directory to the directory containing the `ubuntu1804.json` file and run Packer: